Proper Exclusion Techniques in New Mexico

 Damage

 Noise is another problem often encountered with bats inside dwellings.
 A group of bats can create substantial noise by crawling and squeaking.
-This noise can be quite disturbing to humans.
+This noise can be quite disturbing to humans5.

-Bats, like other mammals, can transmit the rabies virus to humans if they are infected.
-However, only a small percentage of bats are infected, and bat rabies accounts for an average of less than one human death per year in the Unites States (Bat Conservation International, 2006).
+Bats, like other mammals, can transmit the rabies virus to humans if they are infected3.
+However, only a small percentage of bats are infected, and bat rabies accounts for an average of less than one human death per year in the United States2.
 Clearly, bats do not rank very high among mortality threats to humans.
 Nevertheless, prudence and simple precautions can save lives.
 Any bat acting in an abnormal manner should be approached with caution and not handled, particularly if found fluttering on the ground.

 Control Methods

-Before attempting to control bats, it is essential to verify that bats are actually the cause of the nuisance.
-For example, scratching or thumping sounds in the attic or walls could indicate the presence of birds, rodents, squirrels, raccoons or other animals.
+Before attempting to control bats, it is essential to verify that bats are the cause of the nuisance.
+For example, scratching or thumping sounds in the attic or walls may indicate the presence of birds, rats, mice, squirrels, raccoons or other animals.

 The only way to permanently rid a building of bats is to eliminate all possible entrances.
-It must be emphasized that repellents and traps are not permanent control methods.
-Bat-proofing a building is the only efficient and permanent way to eliminate bat problems.
+It must be emphasized that other control methods are not permanent solutions.
+Excluding bats from a building is the only efficient and permanent way to eliminate bat problems6.

 Bats may enter buildings through openings such as louvers, vents, broken windows, worn-out siding or holes around eaves and cornices.
-Other problem areas are faulty ridgevents, crevices in the soffit and fascia, chimneys that have slumped away from buildings, loose flashing, and the interiors of abandoned chimneys (John Chenger, personal communication).
+Other problem areas are faulty ridge vents, crevices in the soffit and fascia, chimneys that have slumped away from buildings, loose flashing, and the interiors of abandoned chimneys4.
 Smaller bat species can crawl through slits as narrow as 3/8 of an inch.
 Therefore, it is essential to seal all openings 1/4 inch or larger.

 Bats should not be excluded from roosts when females are raising pups, generally May through August in New Mexico.
 Mothers often leave young bats in the roost when foraging at night.
-If bats are excluded during this time, the pups will be inadvertently trapped inside the roost.
+If bats are excluded during this time, the pups will be inadvertently trapped inside the roost and may die.
 Some bats hibernate in buildings during the winter months.
 Winter exclusions should be performed only if it can be determined that no bats are hibernating in the building.
-If bats are present during the winter months, exclusions should be postponed until the spring (Bat Conservation International, 2006).
+If bats are present during the winter months, exclusions should be postponed until the spring2.

 The first step in any bat exclusion process is to examine the building to determine where bats are entering and exiting the roost.
 Look for brown stains at the roost openings during the daytime.
 These are caused by oils on the bats’ fur rubbing off on the outside surface of the building.
 Also look for black guano (droppings) beneath roost openings.
 Generally, most occupants will leave the roost at dusk and within 30 minutes after the first bat exits, although bats may leave the roost at any time during the night.
 Observing the building within an hour after dusk is the best way to locate openings used by bats as they fly out.
 If bats have been recently disturbed, keep in mind that their routine may be temporarily disrupted.

-The next step is to screen all potential openings with lightweight polypropylene netting (<1/6-inch mesh) fastened in a way that allows bats to escape but not re-enter.
-This netting is readily available as window-screen material at any home improvement store—do not use wire screening as it is not flexible.
-The top of the flexible netting is affixed to the building at the roost exit and draped down a couple of feet below the opening (Figures 1 and 2).
-This serves as a one-way door: bats will exit the roost and crawl down and out from under the screen, but when they return and attempt to land, their re-entrance is blocked by the screen.
-Leave the netting up for 5–7 days, and observe the bats exiting at night to see that progressively fewer bats are leaving each night and to ensure that they are not simply using alternative openings.
+The next step after identifying the primary openings is to seal all other openings that may allow a bat to enter the building.
+Once this is accomplished, place a bat cone (also called a bat valve) as a one-way exit that allows bats to exit but not re-enter the building (Figure 1).
+There are a variety of these devices on the market and can be purchased online or at a local hardware store.
+Installing these cones may require additional materials (wood, plastic sheeting, etc.) to fit the cone tightly over the exit hole.
+Another and equally effective approach is to screen all potential openings with lightweight polypropylene netting (e.g., window screen) fastened in a way that allows bats to escape but not re-enter.
+You may purchase window screen material at any home improvement store—do not use wire screening as it is not flexible.
+The top of the flexible netting is affixed to the building at the roost exit and draped down a couple of feet below the opening (Figures 2).
+This serves as a one-way door: bats will exit the roost and crawl down and out from under the screen, but when they return and attempt to land, their re-entry is blocked by the screen.
+Leave the netting up for 5–7 days and observe the bats exiting at night to see that progressively fewer bats are leaving each night and to ensure that they are not simply using alternative openings.

-Once all bats are gone, the remaining holes can be sealed permanently.
+Once all bats are gone, the remaining holes can be sealed, permanently excluding bats.
 Construction adhesive or caulking can be injected in cracks, crevices or any smaller entrances.
 Construction adhesive dries brown and may be painted over.
-Larger crevices may need to be stuffed with fiberglass screening as fill before being caulked over (John Chenger, personal communication).
+Larger crevices may need to be stuffed with fiberglass screening as fill before being caulked over4.
 Large openings should be covered with sheet metal or with 1/4-inch mesh hardware cloth if ventilation is necessary.
 Foam is very messy to work with and can kill animals that come into contact with it; it should only be used in very complex or hard-to-reach areas.
 Bats, unlike rodents, will not chew their way back into a roost.

 Repellents

 Occasionally, temporary control can be accomplished by using chemical repellents.
-Aerosol dog and cat repellents may discourage bat use of a particular roosting spot or prevent bats from nightroosting above porches (Bat Conservation International 2006).
+Aerosol dog and cat repellents may discourage bat use of a particular roosting spot or prevent bats from night roosting above porches2.
 The spray should be applied by day when bats are not present.
 However, aerosol repellents are not an adequate substitute for exclusion in the case of day roosts.

 Exclusion using one-way netting is a much more effective and permanent solution, although repellent techniques can sometime be used while bat-proofing is underway.